nextcloud/documentation/admin_manual/issues/index.rst

 have decent developer tools for viewing the console, and you usually access them by pressing F-12.
 For Firefox it is recommended to install the `Firebug extension <https://getfirebug.com/>`_.

-.. note:: The logfile of ownCloud is located in the datadirectory ``/var/www/owncloud/data/owncloud.log``.
+.. note:: The logfile of ownCloud is located in the data directory ``/var/www/owncloud/data/owncloud.log``.

 phpinfo